Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

 \section{Stock market prediction in machine learning}

-\subsection{Stock prediction related tasks}
+\subsection{Stock Prediction Related Tasks}

-Before we expand on the deep learning model details, we start by defining four stock market prediction tasks and introducing the concepts for corresponding tasks.
-Existing stock market prediction tasks can be grouped into stock price prediction, stock movement prediction, portfolio management, and trading strategies. \begin{itemize}
+Before delving into the specifics of the deep learning model, we will first define four key stock market prediction tasks and provide an overview of the concepts associated with each task.
+These tasks include stock price prediction, stock movement prediction, portfolio management, and trading strategies.
+These categories encapsulate the majority of existing stock market prediction tasks.